 Portable sign.
 A sign which is not designed or manufactured to be permanently anchored or affixed to the ground, building or other structure, but rather is designed or primarily used as a sign which is movable from place to place and which includes but is not limited to signs affixed to a trailer or other portable structure and "A" frame or sandwich signs.
 This includes signs which have had wheels removed or have been modified in such a way as to be anchored to the ground unless such modifications clearly are intended to be permanent in nature and would prohibit the sign from being removed and reinstalled at another location.
+A sign where the entire face is corrugated plastic or other material, generally within a metal or wooden frame, and which is not permanently affixed to a building or the ground.
+See section 12.04.007.

 Projecting sign.
 A sign affixed to any building wall, roof, marquee or other structural element which extends beyond the building wall, roof, marquee or other structural element more than 18 inches.
+See section 12.04.005(b)(2)(C)(iii).